Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 Boarding houses offer a form of temporary housing where individuals can rent a single room and share common facilities like kitchens and bathrooms.

 People living in boarding houses often face similar challenges to those in crisis accommodation.
-They may be on low incomes, have mental health issues, or struggle with substance dependence.
+They may be on low incomes, experiencing a mental health condition, or struggling with substance dependence.

 While this might seem like an affordable housing option, many boarding houses operate in substandard conditions, with overcrowding, lack of privacy, and limited rights for tenants.
 Additionally, residents often have no formal lease agreements, leaving them vulnerable to eviction at short notice.